Hermes–Berthecourt station

-Hermes-Berthecourt is a railway station located in the communes of Hermes and Berthecourt in the Oise department, France.
+Hermes-Berthecourt is a railway station located in the commune of Berthecourt, right next to Hermes in the Oise department, France.
 The station is served by TER Hauts-de-France trains from Creil to Beauvais.

 The station was the terminus of a secondary line to Persan-Beaumont operated by the Compagnie du chemin de fer de Hermes à Beaumont ("Hermes - Beaumont Railway Company").

+Railway situation

+Established at 42m above sea level, the station of Hermes-Berthecourt is located at the kilometric milestone 73.238 of the Creil to Beauvais railway, between the stations of Heilles - Mouchy and Villers-Saint-Sépulcre.